Homemade Rock Candy is awesome! It really is food science working at its finest. Not only is it a fun experiment to do but the end result is so tasty.

 - Remove the pot from the heat and allow the sugar solution to cool for 20 minutes.

 - Attach a clothespin to a sugar stick and set it in the solution.
 If necessary use a metal ring on top of the mason jar so the clothespin can sit on it.
-Try and keep the stick in the very middle of the glass and about 1 to 1.5 inches from the bottom.
+Try and keep the stick in the very middle of the glass and at least 1.5 inches from the bottom.
+If it is too close to the bottom the crystals might fill up the bottom.

 - Let the crystals form for 3 to 5 days.
 Use a fork and gently break away any thin layer of sugar that has formed on the surface of the solution.
 Then pull out the rock candy and place in another container to dry for 4 hours.
 That's it!
 Enjoy!